vultr/whmcs-vultr/docs/index.md

 * Root Password
 * NS1 & NS2

 This is the standard WHMCS Order Form and Vultr does not have any control over.
 You are welcome to change your WHMCS Order Form template to hide any of these options.
-Please keep in mind that the selected root password in the order for will _not_ be used since Vultr’s API will generate a random secure password for each VM.
-Additionally, if a client deploys from a Snapshot, they would need to know the root password for the Snapshot beforehand, otherwise they won’t be able to log in.
+Please keep in mind that the selected root password in the order for will _not_ be used since Vultr's API will generate a random secure password for each VM.
+Additionally, if a client deploys from a Snapshot, they would need to know the root password for the Snapshot beforehand, otherwise they won't be able to log in.

 Additionally, the client will be asked to select whether or not to enable Auto Backups, Snapshot limit, and the OS Type.